Bosnia and Herzegovina at the 2002 Winter Olympics

-Bosnia and Herzegovina sent a delegation to compete at the 2002 Winter Olympics in Salt Lake City, United States from 8–24 February 2002.
+Bosnia and Herzegovina sent a delegation to compete at the 2002 Winter Olympics in Salt Lake City, United States, from 8 to 24 February 2002.
 This was the nation's third time participating in a Winter Olympic Games.
 The delegation consisted of two alpine skiers, Tahir Bisić and Enis Bećirbegović.
 Bisić finished in 29th place in the men's slalom, and 44th in the giant slalom.
 Bećirbegović failed to finish the giant slalom, his only event.

 Background

 The Olympic Committee of Bosnia and Herzegovina was recognized by the International Olympic Committee on 31 December 1992.
 Despite this, they made their first Olympic appearance at the 1992 Summer Olympics, and their first Winter Olympics performance at the 1994 Winter Olympics.
 They have participated in every Olympics since then, making Salt Lake City their third time appearing at a Winter Olympics.
 The Bosnia and Herzegovinan delegation to Salt Lake City consisted of two alpine skiers, Tahir Bisić and Enis Bećirbegović.
 Bećirbegović was selected as the flag bearer for the opening ceremony and the closing ceremony.